-- Because they can introduce interference into the signal, try to keep power cords a few inches away from signal cords.
+AC cords can introduce interference into your signal-carrying interconnects.
 If this isn't possible, at least try to minimize contact between the two by crossing them at 90° angles when they do intersect.

-- If an interconnect has arrows printed on its jacket, hook it up so that the arrow is pointing away from the signal source, and toward the destination.
-In these types of cables, the shield is grounded only on the end that connects to the audio or video source, so that interference will drain away from the destination end of the cable.
+If an interconnect has arrows printed on its jacket, hook it up so that the arrow is pointing away from the signal source.
+In these types of cables, the shield is grounded only on the end that connects to the audio or video source.
+The idea is that interference will drain away from the destination end of the cable.

-- Avoid kinking or bending cable.
-Don't try to make a short cable reach — it can put stress on the connector and dielectric, and potentially cause damage.
-Buy a longer cable, if necessary.
-(This is especially important for optical interconnects.)
+Don't try to make a short cable reach.
+You don't want to put stress on the connector and dielectric.
+Buy a longer cable instead.
+This is especially important for optical interconnects.

 Our self-adhesive, color-coded labels keep your audio, video, speaker, and power cables clearly identified.

-- Don't keep excess cable lying in loops.
-Arrange it in an "S" shape or a figure-eight instead; this can help minimize electromagnetic interference.
+Arrange it in an "S" shape or a figure-eight instead.
+This can help minimize electromagnetic interference.

-- Label your cables so that you know which cables go where in case you have to move your system, and to make troubleshooting easier.
+That way you'll know which cables go where, in case you have to move your system.
+And you'll make troubleshooting much easier.
 For more tips on how to manage your cables, check out our tips and techniques for home audio/video cable management.

 Need adapters or wall plates for your A/V cables?

 Looking for a signal splitter or a widget that converts one type of connector to another?
 We offer a wide variety of audio cable adapters.